bignosethethird/bmp2c/README.md

 that we are so used to in the worlds of laptops, tablets, smartphones and game consoles.
 Instead, images are displayed by writing a value to each pixel on the display.
-The display is typically a 2-colour display, such as the so-called 'e-paper' that we see on Kindle devices and wrist watches, OLED and and LCD displays.
+The display is typically a 2-colour display, such as the so-called 'e-paper' that we see on Kindle devices and wrist watches, OLED and LCD displays.
+File-size of graphical resources on embedded devices still plays a significant role in the business of IoT development, which is why it is so important that the colour space is limited to 1-bit / 2 colours only.
+From what I can tell, none of the other utilities out there can produce a 1-bit colour-space file.

-In this article we describe how to create a C-code in the form of a C-array from any image for use in embedded system 2-colour displays, where file-size on devices still plays a significant role in the business of IoT development, and how you can set up an automated tool chain in the BASH command shell to consistently automate this processs.
+This article describes how to create C-code in the form of a C-array from any image file for direct rendering on embedded system 2-colour displays.
+You should then be able to include this in your automated DevOps tool chain and deliver consistent results.

-The end result is a ready-to-compile C header-file that displays a 32x32 pixel 2-colour icon.
+The end result is a ready-to-compile C header-file that contains the image data to displays a 2-colour image.

 With a few additional steps. it possible to generate display code for 3-colour embedded displays, but will limit ourselves to the simpler case here of 2 colours.

 Expect to see some interesting BASH techniques here!

 # Requirements